MathOnco/NeoPredPipe/README.md

    - ANNOVAR reference files, for example: hg19_refGene.txt and hg19_refGeneMrna.fa
    - Other reference files/builds can be used.
 Simply change the usr_path.ini file to the appropriate reference (see below).
      - Make sure to use the same one used to call variants.
-   - **NOTE: For indel predictions, we highly recommend to use the latest (2018-04-16) release of ANNOVAR, as earlier versions do not provide the appropriate support for protein-elongating frameshift mutations.**
+   - **NOTE: For indel predictions, we highly recommend to use the 2018-04-16 or later release of ANNOVAR, as earlier versions do not provide the appropriate support for protein-elongating frameshift mutations.**
-4. netMHCpan
+4. netMHCpan or netMHCIIpan
-   - Using [netMHCpan-4.0](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCpan) for all tests of this pipeline.
-   - Follow their steps for installation on your platform.
+   - The pipeline has been primarily developed to support [netMHCpan-4.0](http://www.cbs.dtu.dk/services/NetMHCpan-4.0/).
+(Other versions can be used but might throw an error in the final postprocessing step due to inconsistencies in output format.)
+   - Support for MHC-II prediction using [netMHCIIpan-3.2](http://www.cbs.dtu.dk/services/NetMHCIIpan-3.2/) is also available, but note that this functionality has not been thoroughly tested.
+   - To install either software, choose your platform and follow instructions [here](https://services.healthtech.dtu.dk/software.php).
 5. PeptideMatch (Only necessary if one wishes to check predicted epitopes for novelty against a reference proteome.)
    - Requires Java.
    - The runnable jar is available [here](https://research.bioinformatics.udel.edu/peptidematch/commandlinetool.jsp).